mplanchant/springboot-raml-example/README.md

-# Lochside
+# Hotel API
 ## Brief
-You are required to create a basic booking system for a small hotel Lochside House.
+You are required to create a basic booking system for a small hotel.
-Lochside House has 5 rooms available to hire, 2 Single rooms charged at £100 per night and 3 double rooms at £200 per night.
+The hotel has 5 rooms available to hire, 2 Single rooms charged at £100 per night and 3 double rooms at £200 per night.
 Front end access to the booking system is to be handled elsewhere you are only required to create RESTFUL services which expose specific functionality.

 ## Requirements